Author: Tom (Admin)

 Birdwatching from the Hotel Pool

 One of the highlights from our recent trip to Jaipur was the beautiful hotel pool.
-On our last day there, fed up with the heat, waiting for an evening flight, we arranged for a late checkout and decided to spend … Continue reading
+On our last day there, fed up with the heat, waiting for an evening flight, we arranged for a late checkout and decided to spend the morning lounging by the pool.
+After reading a bit, I noticed a couple of…

 Vintage Camera Test: Brownie Reflex Synchro Model